Are you planning your next mentorship meeting? Or maybe you’re planning out sessions for your mentorship program.

 Circle discussion questions

-It is also helpful to have questions that the group can talk about during sessions to better understand each other, here are a few examples:
+It is also helpful to have questions the group can discuss during sessions to better understand each other.
+Here are a few examples:

 - How is Covid affecting your part of the business?

-- How is work-from-home, remote work, or a return-to-work affecting your day-to-day?
+- How does work-from-home, remote work, or a return to work affect your day-to-day life?

 - How are you building resilience – as an individual and an organization?